Sidestrafe2462/SidestrafeKPKIT/README.md

 THIS IS, FOR THE MOST PART, AN EXACT CLONE OF THE MOST COMMONLY EDITED FILES IN MY GAMEDATA.

-To install this THE COMPREHENSIVE AND EASILY UPDATED WAY:
+To install this THE COMPREHENSIVE AND EASILY UPDATED WAY: (sorry jimmy i copied and pasted this. you fool!)

     Move (DO NOT DELETE OR COPY) all of your folders (including Squad) out of your GameData to a safe location.